Tubbz-alt/sbo-templates/README.rst

     or

-    $ pip3 install sbo-templates --upgrade
+    $ pip install sbo-templates --upgrade

     or

-    $ pip3 install sbo-templates-<version>.tar.gz
+    $ pip install sbo-templates-<version>.tar.gz

 Requirements
 ------------

-- Requires Python 3.6 or later in the 3.x series.
-It has been tested with Python 3.6.3.
+- Requires Python 2.7+.
+It has been tested with Python 2.7.14

-- pythondialog >= 3.4.0
+- python2-pythondialog >= 3.4.0

 Usage